Fish2Dev/mini-python-projects/BUILDGUIDES.md

 > ⚠️ This build guide is a work in progress!
 ### Coming Soon!
 Simple AI Studying App: Ocean Study Buddies
 > ⚠️ This build guide is a work in progress!
 ### Coming Soon!
-Dungeon Crawler: The Roguelike Game
+Dungeon Shooter: The Roguelike Game
 > ⚠️ This build guide is a work in progress!